 THC actually blocks a number of these receptors in the brain having various effects on behavior.
 It may have a negative impact on your memory, and it could stimulate the appetite more than normal.
 This is how you get the stereotype of a cannabis user who wants to eat all the time and has a poor memory.

 What it really comes down to is that THC affects your cognitive functions.
 It could make even basic functions much more difficult than they are when you are sober.
 That is what it is about THC that creates a high.
 Something that CBD does not do.
+How will CBD oil affect me?
+It won’t get you high at all.

 It can’t be said enough, CBD doesn’t cause a high.
 Unlike THC, CBD is not psychoactive.